How Blockchain technology is used to improve Agriculture 2024

 7.1 Combining Emerging Technologies with Other Applications

-The data may then be analyzed using AI and big data analytics to provide farmers useful information.
-These technologies, together with blockchain, may help the agriculture industry become more productive, efficient, and sustainable.
+The gathered data can later be analyzed by AI and big data analytics to offer valuable insights to farmers.
+Moreover, along with blockchain, these technologies will make the agriculture industry more efficient, effective and sustainable.

 7.2 Growing Uses for Blockchain Technology